Ultra-Processed Food and Mental Health

 As usual, there are no definitive answers - and plenty of questions that still need addressing.
-But for anyone wanting to make informed decisions about something as fundamental as the food they eat - or feed to others - being aware of some of the key issues that current evidence is highlighting is important.
+But for anyone wanting to make informed decisions about something as fundamental as the food they eat - or feed to others - being aware of some of the key issues that current evidence is highlighting can be helpful and important.

 What are ultra-processed foods, or 'UPF'?

-Examples of UPF include most packaged baked goods and snacks, soft drinks, sugary cereals, and 'ready-to-eat' meals - as well as 'takeaway' foods and the majority of meals now served in cafes and restaurants in the UK, US and many other developed countries.
+Examples of UPF include most packaged baked goods and snacks with a long shelf-life, soft and fizzy drinks, some breakfast cereals, and 'ready-to-eat' meals.
+Some 'takeaway' foods can also count which can be served in cafes and restaurants in the UK, US and many other countries.

-Children, young adults and disadvantaged groups are the highest consumers of UPF, largely owing to the convenience and universal availability of these compared with whole or minimally processed foods, their relatively low cost per calorie, and the heavy advertising targeted at these particular groups.
+Children, young adults and disadvantaged groups are the highest consumers of UPF foods, largely owing to their relatively low cost per calorie, the convenience and universal availability of these compared with whole or minimally processed foods, as well as heavy advertising and footfall in certain areas.

 Mental ill-health and UPF intakes have increased together